-Note: All students will undergo a background check by the South Dakota Medical and Osteopathic Examiners in order to receive the required "student status."
-Student status is required to complete the clinical portions of the Paramedic program.
+All students will undergo a background check by the South Dakota Medical and Osteopathic Examiners in order to receive the required "student status."
+Student status is required to complete the clinical portions and some of the lab activities in the Paramedic program.